fiskaltrust/rollout-doc/middleware/step-by-step/5-rollout-scenario-with-terminals/README.md

-Now we have added and configured all queues to the cashbox and configured them for the SCU, but we still need to add the SCU itself to the cashbox as well, which we do by ticking  the correct row.
+Now we have added and configured all queues to the CashBox and configured them for the SCU, but we still need to add the SCU itself to the CashBox as well, which we do by ticking  the correct row.

 ![](../images/select-scu.png)